How to Secure a Jail Release in Austin:

 Contact Law Maverick immediately to discuss jail release options:(512) 359-3030

 The following is Travis County and Austin Inmate Search information.
 Please contact Brian right away for more detailed information and a free consultation.

 - To perform an Austin Inmate Search, visit:

 Why can’t I just get a bail bond?
 Bail bondsmen generally charge a fee of around 10%-20% of the bond amount, which is only to secure jail release.
 Once out of jail, the arrested person must still hire a criminal attorney for the charge.
-In many other counties, such as Williamson County, Hays County and Bastrop County, bail bondsmen are the only ones authorized to arrange for jail release.
-If your friend or loved one was arrested in Williamson, Hays, Bastrop, Caldwell, Blanco, Burnet, or some other county, we are still be able to assist you in securing their release or finding bondsmen to get your person out of jail.
+In many other counties, such as Williamson County and Bastrop County, bail bondsmen are the only ones authorized to arrange for jail release.
+If your friend or loved one was arrested in Williamson, Bastrop, Caldwell, Blanco, Burnet, or some other county, Law Maverick is still able to assist you in securing their release or finding bondsmen to get your person out of jail.

-- In Williamson and Hays County your options are a little limited when it comes to securing the release of a person arrested.
-For the most part you’ll have to hire a bail bondsman to get someone out.
-Judges in Williamson and Hays County grant PR bonds in VERY limited situations.
+- In Williamson County your options are a little limited when it comes to securing the release of a person arrested.
+In some instances, you’ll have to hire a bail bondsman to get someone out.
+Judges in Williamson County grant PR bonds in VERY limited situations.
 If it’s the middle of the night you can still hire an attorney to waive the magistration procedure but you’ll still have to hire a bail bondsman to post bond.

 - Hiring an attorney to get someone out of jail can definitely speed things up.
 Outside of Travis County you’ll probably have to hire a bail bondsman.
-If you have any questions don’t hesitate to call us at 512-294-1924.
+If you have any questions don’t hesitate to call Brian at (512) 359-3030.
 Our phones are answered 24-hours a day.